oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/create-domain.md

 1. Confirm that the operator started the servers for the domain:

     a.
-Use `kubectl` to show that the domain resource was created:
+Use `kubectl` to show that the Domain was created:

     ```bash
     $ kubectl describe domain sample-domain1 -n sample-domain1-ns